On ruled surfaces with big anti-canonical divisor and numerically trivial divisors on weak log Fano surfaces: Stability of vector bundles on curves

 We next discuss the case when $g ( C ) = 1$.

 \begin{proposition} Suppose $ g \lb C \rb = 1 $.
 If $-K_X$ is big, then $E$ is not strongly semi-stable. \end{proposition}

 \begin{proof} It is sufficient to show that $S^{rm}(E)$ is unstable for some $m$ by \pref{pr:stable_property}.
 We will assume that $S^{rm}(E)$ is semi-stable for any $m$ and show that $- K _{ X }$ is not big.
-Note that there exists the isomorphism
+Note that $g(C) = 1 $ implies $\cO_C(K_C) \simeq \cO_C$, and hence there exists the isomorphism

 where $L = (\wedge ^r E)^{-m} $.
 This implies that it is enough to show the convergence